redhat-na-ssa/flyingthings/README.md

 ## Quickstart

-You can use [AI on OpenShift Dev Spaces](https://github.com/redhat-na-ssa/demo-ai-devspaces) or your local machine to explore this demo.
+You can use [OpenShift Dev Spaces for AI / ML](https://github.com/redhat-na-ssa/demo-ai-devspaces) or your local machine to explore this demo.

 ```
 # cluster tasks